-Earlier this year, I wrote a post about falling out of love with your spouse.
+Recently, I wrote a post about falling out of love with your spouse.
 I posted an assignment that I had written in grad school for a Marital Crisis class.
-I wrote my paper on the topic of disaffection– the slow death process of spousal love and affection.”
+I wrote my paper on the topic of disaffection– the slow death process of spousal love and affection.

-Disaffection is the clinical term for the final breaths a dying marriage takes.
-As I wrote earlier, disaffection can start as early as the first year of marriage, and it can hang on until divorce or death of a spouse.
+Disaffection is the clinical term for the final gasps a dying marriage takes.
+Disaffection can start as early as the first year of marriage, and it can hang on until divorce or death of a spouse.
 Disaffection does not always result in a divorce, but it does result in an unhappy marriage in many ways.

-Based on the interest in this topic, I plan to create more content around this scary topic.
 Keep in mind, the feeling of falling out of love with your spouse IS NOT the same as running to a lawyer to file for divorce.
 Like all human relationships, disaffection is complicated and is based on LONG TERM issues in a marriage.
 It can present an infinite amount of ways in a marriage, and it is usually a result of long term unhealthy behavior that goes unresolved between spouses.

 Don’t go out and buy a leather teddy with a matching riding whip because your sister told you it works in her marriage.
 If you want to get your freak on, get it girl, but make sure your attempts to engage your partner feel authentic and designed for your marriage.

 Couples therapy is full of theories when it comes to falling out of love with your spouse.
 (I recommend scheduling a session with a licensed Marriage and Family Therapist for more focused help).
 Each marriage and family has a unique system at its core.
 A MFT is trained to identify issues and help couples find their own solutions, often resolving long term conflicts.

-Discouraged– Discouragement is a sign that you are not getting what you need.
-It may be as simple as your spouse struggles to listen carefully without interrupting, and that makes you feel discouraged.
-Maybe you are making attempts to be flirty with your spouse and they fall flat, because your partner is on their phone, again.
+Discouragement is a sign that you are not getting what you need.
+It may be as simple as your spouse struggles to listen without interrupting you, and that makes you feel discouraged.
+Maybe you are making attempts to be flirty with your spouse and they fall flat, because your partner is on their phone again.
 Small things can be discouraging, and if ignored, they have the potential to turn into big issues.